 With that Satish.
-I know for a, or you have gotten much more deeper in terms of like enterprises professional side and your platform has enabled within the direct sourcing ecosystem.
-I know you guys helped us a lot but maybe you can go deeper into from an assessment point on a curation where you kind of add those points out there.
+I know for a, or you have gotten much deeper in terms of like enterprises, professional side and your platform has enabled within the direct sourcing ecosystem.
+I know you guys helped us a lot, but maybe you can go deeper into from an assessment point on a curation where you kind of add those points out there.

-And some of the things Mark said that, Hey entry point where in the fight ,somebody said branding can be also used as a way to curate people.
+And some of the things Mark said that, the Hey entry point where in the fight, somebody said branding can be also used as a way to curate people.
 In my world, there are three things, Relevancy, Competency, and Intent.
-Competency,the part where I come in the picture, right?
+Competency, the part where I come into the picture, right?
 So when I even you say, Hey, the talent curation, I really mean that what are the characteristic of their, so it has to be scientific.

 It has to be objective.
 It has to be standardized and it has to be repeatable.
 So there'll be understand what does talent curation mean?
 Right.
 If you, the, if we can check those boxes, I think, yes, there's a talent creation.
 We do it manually automated psychometric doesn't matter.
 This talent curation.